jacobtuxen/MLOPS_DDPM_G6/reports/README.md

 >
 > Answer:

 Yes, we deployed our service in Cloud Run.
 The API returned a PIL image, which we converted to bytes.
 This approach worked very well for our needs.
 By using Cloud Run, we ensured that our API was scalable and could handle multiple requests efficiently.
 The deployment process involved containerizing our FastAPI application and pushing the Docker image to the Artifact Registry.
 From there, we deployed the container to Cloud Run, which managed the infrastructure and scaling automatically.
 This setup allowed us to focus on developing the API without worrying about the underlying infrastructure.
+Additionally, Cloud Run provided built-in monitoring and logging, which helped us keep track of the API's performance and troubleshoot any issues that arose during deployment.

 ### Question 25